ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 - Monitoring
 - Logging

+# Conclusion
+- Not all caveats are mentioned in this post (e.g. limitations w.r.t. windows support for EFS on AWS)

 # Further in series

 - In-depth comparison for Logging (ECK, LGTM and cloud specific)
 - In-depth comparison for Monitoring (CNCF stack and cloud specific)